escaladesports/vt-code-exercise/README.md

 The expectation is that this can be completed within 4 days.

-Questions are encouraged and expected, please submit to this address: `vtweb@victorytailgate.com`
+Questions are encouraged and expected, please submit to this address (: `vtweb@victorytailgate.com`

 ---